Principal vs. Principle

 As a Matter of Principle

-- A rule or code that governs one’s behavior
+- Defined as a rule or code that governs one’s behavior

-- You might have principles to live by like always telling the truth
+- For example, you might have principles to live by like always telling the truth

 What about the word “principle?”
 Well, for starters it’s always a noun, whereas principal can be both a noun or an adjective (principal vs. principal balance).